jdlph/Path4GMNS/README.md

    * Origin-Destination Matrix Estimation (ODME).

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.2/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.3/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.8.2,
+If you need a specific version of Path4GMNS, say, 0.8.3,
 ```
-$ pip install path4gmns==0.8.2
+$ pip install path4gmns==0.8.3
 ```

-v0.8.2 comes with major performance improvement in column generation module.
+v0.8.3 comes with enhancement in accessibility evaluation.
 All previous releases shall be **deprecated**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.